phiresky/procedural-cities/ausarbeitung.md

 ## Splitting areas into building blocks

 When the network graph is complete, thet resulting areas need to be devided into blocks.

-First, the
-- recursively divide area until target size is reached
-- fill target block with buildings
+First, the streets are expanded to have a width.
+The resulting blocks are converted into a polygon.
+For simplification this polygon must be convex in [@cities2001].
+Then the block is recursively divided along the longest approximately parallel edges until a specified maximum target size is reached.
+Every resulting area that is too small, or does not have direct access to a street, is discarded.
+The remaining blocks are interpreted as the base area for the building generation.

+![The lot division process [@cities2001, fig. 10]](img/20151108215824.png)

 ## Computation time

+Here are some data points for execution time of the algorithms presented in some papers.

-* @cities2001: few seconds - 10 minutes (!!reread)
+* [@cities2001]\: 10 seconds for the street graph, 10 minutes for building blocks and architecture
-* @kelly_citygen_2007: realtime
-* [@chen_interactive_2008]: 5 minutes
+* [@chen_interactive_2008]\: 5 minutes
+* [@kelly_citygen_2007]\: realtime

 # Generating architecture [@wonka_instant_2003]